TrevMcKendrick/blog/_posts/2014-07-31-what-matters-as-an-indie-developer.md

 ---
 layout: post
-title: What The Simpsons can Teach Indie Developers
+title: What Matters as an Indie Developer
 category: blog
 ---